labombatomba/deep_reinforcement_learning_tennis/README.md

-# Project 3: Colaboration and Competition
+# Project 3: Collaboration and Competition
 ### Introduction

 The content in this repository was created in order to accomplish the third  project assignment of Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) and utilizes Unity's  [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.